Social Impact

 • Qualify as a registered 501(c)3 tax organization or a T3010 if operating in Canada

-• Focus on promoting school-to-career employment opportunities that target Black youth ages 14-24 years old
+• Focus on promoting school-to-career employment opportunities that target under-resourced youth ages 14-24 years old

 • Serve a minimum of 25 youth annually across your programs